cloudstead/atrox/histori-server/src/main/resources/site/docs/developing/wikipedia.md

 Now /path/to/wiki/index contains your own private copy of Wikipedia!

+The above command to create the index will take many hours (even days) to complete.
+If you want things to go faster, consider running multiple commands in parallel, using the `-s`/`--skip-lines` and `-S`/`--stop-lines` options.
+The dumpfile above has lines.
+You can divide by the number of parallel jobs, and start each job at a multiple of that line count.
+The indexer will stop after it has completed the last article that begins before the line number specified by `-S`/`--stop-lines`.
+This way, you will not lose any articles if they cross a boundary.

 ## Filtering

 To determine which articles you might want to import, you'll filter the archive to find articles that match certain patterns.